-Frost published the definitive version of ‘Design’ in 1936 in A Further Range.
-This piece is one of Frost’s more contentious.
-It was written as a response to the traditional depiction of God as a benevolent, all-powerful being who created humankind in his own, good, image.
-Frost rethought this concept of “design” and produced the poem in order to present what he saw as another side of the equation.
+The poet published the definitive version of this poem in 1936 in A Further Range.
+In ‘Design,’ Frost rethought the concept of “design” and produced the poem in order to present what he saw as another side of the equation.
 That of a malevolent, all-powerful being might be responsible for the combination of ingredients.
-The poem speaks on themes of religion, life and death.
+The poem speaks on themes of religion, life, and death.

 The poem begins with the speaker discussing a spider and moth he found on the top of a flower.
 They came together there, as if kindred spirits, in order for the spider to eat the moth.
 He wonders over this convergence and equates it to a witch’s brew.
 There are a few light-hearted lines in which the speaker plays with potion-related imagery.
 He then transitions in the sestet to discuss design, creation, more broadly, God.